-Boston Harborfest is a 36-year-old tradition celebrating Boston’s harbor and history.
+Boston Harborfest is a 38-year-old tradition celebrating Boston’s harbor and history.

-With hundreds of activities over Independence Day weekend at Boston’s best landmarks, this family-friendly event is the country’s largest Fourth of July festival.
-Activities include the annual opening ceremony at Faneuil Hall, historical reenactments, Freedom Trail walks, boat tours, live entertainment and much more!
+With hundreds of activities over Independence Day weekend at Boston’s best landmarks, this family-friendly event is one of the country’s largest Fourth of July festivals.
+Activities include the annual opening ceremony in Downtown Crossing, historical reenactments, Freedom Trail walks, boat tours, live entertainment, and much more!

 If you would like to make a tax deductible donation to Boston Harborfest, please click the button below.

-Donations are processed via PayPal through First Night, Inc. — a 501(c)(3) organization.
+Donations are processed through Boston Celebrations, Inc. — a 501(c)(3) organization.

 38th Annual Boston Harborfest Opening Ceremony | Monday, July 1